-- Trench work is often mentioned by customers associated with water supply and treatment, telecommunications and utilities.
+- Trench work (and pole work) is often mentioned by customers associated with water supply and treatment, telecommunications and utilities.

 - Airports use our lighting systems during fueling of aircraft, luggage management, passenger boarding and deplaning, runway maintenance, and emergency response.

 - Safety lighting for anyone who works outdoors in the dark.

 - Team sporting events and practices including tracks, arenas, small fields, laser tag.

 - Energy companies and utility crews after storms, for remote maintenance, and for nighttime and outages.

 - Utility companies and road crews also use them to light flaggers (XT lights are especially well-suited for this application)

 - Cemetery lighting for grave site preparation in the evening/night and quiet but thorough illumination of evening graveside events